joemecha/home_garden_project/README.md

 ## Developer Notes

-  - `The database design` is a __one-to-many__ relationship between Garden & Locations, and a __many-to-many__ between Locations and Crops.
+  - `The database design` is a __one-to-many__ relationship between Garden & Locations, and for Locations & Crops.

-  - `Testing` request (integration) tests WILL include happy and sad paths, and WILL be included in a __postman collection__
+  - `Testing` request tests include happy and sad paths, and are be included in a __postman collection__ (Note: to be added)

-  - `Authentication` is achieved through registering a new user, generating a random key, and by having the controllers inherit authenticate methods which are called with a 'before_action' filter.
-The response returns an `API KEY` __please see SET UP for instructions to generate a key__
-    - _API KEY IS REQUIRED TO HIT ENDPOINTS_
-    - With _has secure password_ in the User model, an authenticate method is available for checking credentials in a _log in_ action.
-However, there is currently no login/session; an authenticate method is defined in the _base controller_ to check the user/api_key.
+  - `Authentication` is achieved using Devise and JWT (JSON Web Token).
+It requires the following steps:
+    1. Create (signup) a user
+    2. Sign in to authenticate and generate a token
+    3. Sign out causes the token to be revoked

 ## Stretch Goals: